 - A. Know your responsibilities:

 - 1. Arrive safely on scene.

 - 2. Department policies.

-- State law.
+- 3. State law.

 - B. Know your beat:

 - 1. Know how to get around in your beat.

-- 2. Know what is in the beat and where you can
+- 2. Know what is in the beat and where you can get help.

-- get help.

 - C. Begin planning the investigation while en route.

 - D. Upon arrival, park safely, assess the collision, request assistance if needed and contact a supervisor if you have a serious or fatal collision.

 - E. Take command of your scene.

-F. Check for hazards:
+- F. Check for hazards:

-1. Fire.
+- 1. Fire.

-2. Fuel.
+- 2. Fuel.

-3. Downed wires.
+- 3. Downed wires.

-4. Traffic problems.
+- 4. Traffic problems.

-G. Protect the scene, if needed.
+- G. Protect the scene, if needed.

-1. Cones/flares.

-2. Vehicles.

-3. Traffic control.

-Н Care for the injured if medical personnel are not at the scene.

-l.
-Locate, identify, interview and check for impairment of the drivers.

-J. Secure any property belonging to involved persons not on scene.

-K. Locate and get witness information as soon as possible.

-L. - Identify, mark, measure and document any physical evidence, including the location and condition of the vehicles.

-M 1.
-Do not allow bystanders in the street or in your scene.

-instructions.
-1. If a bystander is helping, give clear

-2. Replace with a police officer ASAP.

-N l.
-If a minor collision, get the vehicles out of the roa dway to facilitate traffic flow.

-1. Location of vehicles can be marked prior to

-O. Document the drivers, vehicles and insurance information.
-INSTRUCTOR NOTE: Evidence of remove vehicles from the roadway.
+- 1. Cones/flares. - 2.
+Vehicles. - 3.
+Traffic control. - H. Care for the injured if medical personnel are not at the scene. - I. Locate, identify, interview and check for impairment of the drivers. - J. Secure any property belonging to involved persons not on scene. - K. Locate and get witness information as soon as possible. - L. Identify, mark, measure and document any physical evidence, including the location and condition of the vehicles. - M. Do not allow bystanders in the street or in your scene. - 1.
+If a bystander is helping, give clear instructions. - 2.
+Replace with a police officer ASAP. - N. If a minor collision, get the vehicles out of the roadway to facilitate traffic flow. - 1.
+Location of vehicles can be marked prior to moving them. - 2.
+Officer is authorized under state law to remove vehicles from the roadway. - O. Document the drivers, vehicles and insurance information.
+INSTRUCTOR NOTE: Evidence of financial responsibility can now be displayed on smartphones or other hand held devices. - P. Exchange the information with the drivers, if possible, and remember a hospital follow-up may be necessary. - Q. When the investigation is almost complete, if a tow truck is needed, one should be called so it will arrive at the appropriate time. - R. Determine what happened and take enforcement action. - S. Clear the scene, ensuring that the roadway is in safe condition. - T. Conduct follow-up investigation as needed: - 1.
+At the hospital.